richa-saurabh/COVID-19_Data_Analytics/README.md

 # COVID-19_Data_Analytics
-This project analyzes Covid-19 trends in India, using ARIMA for time series forecasting of confirmed cases and Random Forest Regression for predicting future cases.
-It explores correlations between key metrics and visualizes vaccination coverage by state.
-The project provides interactive plots to aid in understanding the Covid-19 situation.
- # COVID-19 Analytics Dashboard

 Welcome to the **COVID-19 Analytics Dashboard**, an interactive data analysis project that tracks and visualizes the impact of the COVID-19 pandemic globally and in India.
 This project uses a variety of data analytics techniques to generate insights, visualize trends, and forecast future cases, helping you better understand the pandemic's trajectory.